DeFiCh/ain/CONTRIBUTING.md

   - `refactor` for structural changes that do not change behavior
   - `rpc`, `rest` or `zmq` for changes to the RPC, REST or ZMQ APIs
   - `script` for changes to the scripts and tools
-  - `test` for changes to the DeFi blockchain unit tests or QA tests
+  - `test` for changes to DeFi Blockchain unit tests or QA tests
   - `util` or `lib` for changes to the utils or libraries
   - `wallet` for changes to the wallet code
   - `build` for changes to the GNU Autotools, reproducible builds or CI code